pschatzmann/arduino-simple-tts/README.md

 - [Arduino Audio Tools](https://github.com/pschatzmann/arduino-audio-tools) - mandatory
 - [arduino-libhelix](https://github.com/pschatzmann/arduino-libhelix) A __MP3 and AAC Decoder__ from Realnetworks - mandatory if you use the mp3 of the examles
 - [SdFat Library](https://github.com/greiman/SdFat) - optional for SD examples (or you can use the SD library instead: see Wiki)
-- [Arduino AudioKit](https://github.com/pschatzmann/arduino-audiokit) - optional if you use the AudioKit (alternatively you can just replace the AudioKitStream in the examples with e.g. an I2SStream)
+- [Arduino AudioKit](https://github.com/pschatzmann/arduino-audiokit) - optional if you use the AudioKit (alternatively you can just replace the AudioBoardStream in the examples with e.g. an I2SStream)